 But unfortunately, because of the very poor condition these teeth have been left in as a result of the original decay, there is often not very much tooth left above the gum line to "hang" the crown on.
 For this reason, we need to do a special kind of filling on the tooth that will be so firmly embedded in what does remain of the tooth that it will not dislodge later when it is prepared as a core for the crown.
 (A core is that part of the tooth and the fillings in it that are left over after the tooth has been prepared to receive a crown.)

-The first step is to remove some of the gutta percha that was used to seal one or more of the root canals in the tooth.
+The first step when a post is to be placed in an endodontically treated tooth is to remove some of the gutta percha that was used to seal one or more of the root canals in the tooth.
 Then, using a series of graduated rasps, the inside of the canals are enlarged and shaped to receive a specially made metal "post" that exactly fits the hole made by the last rasp.
 These posts are usually pre-manufactured and come in many different shapes.
 The post is then cemented in the hole so that it is firmly embedded in the root of the tooth, and projects up above the level of the gums in order to help retain a filling (technically known as the core) that will be placed over it.

 The posts themselves come in several different materials and various shapes.
 The one presented here is made of titanium and is looks a bit like a wood screw, but don't let the shape fool you.
 No dentist would ever actually "screw" a post shaped like this into a tooth because it would crack the root.
 The post is placed passively in the precisely prepared hole, and held in place with one of a number of different types of cement.
 Other types of posts may be made of stainless steel, carbon fiber, or even ceramic materials.
 Some taper, like the one pictured above while others have blunt ends and look like long, thin cylinders.